Frequency conditions for the global stability of nonlinear delay equations with several equilibria

-Analogously, one may conduct numerical simulations to justify validity of the frequency inequality in the region $2 \alpha \tau < 1$ with $\alpha \in [0.5, 1)$.
-Consequently, this region is contained in the region of global stability for \eqref{EQ: SuarezSchopfCompoundExp}.
-We expect that one may improve the obtained results on the global stability by constructing more delicate invariant regions localizing the global attractor in the model.
+Analogous experiments justify the validity of the frequency inequality in the region $2 \alpha \tau < 1$ with $\alpha \in [0.5, 1)$.
+Consequently, this region is expected to be contained in the region of global stability for \eqref{EQ: SuarezSchopfCompoundExp}.
+For $\alpha \in (0,0.5)$, the scheme indicates violation of the frequency inequality, but this is only a limitation of the method.
+We expect that one may improve the result by constructing more delicate subsets enclosing the global attractor.